Kia Sportage: Facelift

 The third generation received a facelift for the 2014 model year that included a new grille with a redesigned Kia logo, LED tail lights and redesigned alloy wheels.

 Safety

 Euro NCAP

-The Sportage in its standard European configuration received 5 stars from Euro NCAP in 2010.
+The Sportage in its standard European market configuration received 5 stars from Euro NCAP in 2010.

 IIHS

 The third-generation Sportage received a "Top Safety Pick" rating from the Insurance Institute for Highway Safety in the United States.
 Earning the award became tougher in 2010 when IIHS added the rollover crash test, which measures roof strength and is twice as stringent as the federal requirement.
 To pass this test, a vehicle's roof must be able to withstand the force of three times the vehicle's weight (acceptable rating).
 The federal standard requires a roof to hold 1.5 times the vehicle's weight.